Princess Gwenevere and the Jewel Riders

+In 2023, a Princess Gwenevere and the Jewel Riders soft reboot comic was announced by Mad Cave Studios.
+Its first volume was released in May 2024, to be continued in 2025, including a crossover merging it with the world and characters of King Arthur and the Knights of Justice.

 Plot

 Premise

-In the original version, the title character's name resembles that of King Arthur's wife, Queen Guinevere, but is rather her distant descendant and namesake, while other Arthurian characters include Merlin and the Lady of the Lake.
-The series is set in the legendary island of Avalon, here portrayed as a fairy tale-style utopia that keeps its magic in check through the seven Crown Jewels of the Kingdom, each representing an area of the realm.
-The story takes place a thousand years after the good wizard Merlin's initial victory over the evil queen Morgana.
-The eponymous Jewel Riders are young female champions of goodness and magical guardians of the city of New Camelot who, mentored by the ageless Merlin and aided by their magic animal friends, have been traditionally upholding the laws of the peaceful land and defending its people for generations.
-But when a new great menace looms over Avalon, and with their teacher Merlin suddenly gone, the current three Jewel Riders are tasked with recovering the mystical Enchanted Jewels that controlled and kept in check the dangerous Wild Magic.
+The series is set on the legendary island of Avalon, where mystical jewels help their users cast spells, and whose inhabitants include several characters from Arthurian legend, such as Merlin and the Lady of the Lake.
+It is threatened by unstable "wild magic", which comes from another dimension also known as Wild Magic and is kept in check by the Crown Jewels of the Kingdom, which each represent a realm of Avalon.
+The story takes place a thousand years after Merlin's initial victory over the evil queen Morgana and her dark wizards.
+The eponymous Jewel Riders are an order of magical guardians of the city of New Camelot who, mentored by Merlin and aided by their magic animals, have defended the realm and its people for centuries, with each generation bequeathing their jewels to the next generation.
+When a new evil threatens Avalon and Merlin suddenly disappears, the current generation of Jewel Riders is tasked with recovering the scattered Crown Jewels and containing wild magic before it gets out of control.

-Avalon's fate rests with the latest incarnation of the Jewel Riders: the 16-year-old Princess Gwenevere (Gwen) leading her friends Fallon and Tamara.
-Their jewels, besides their various unique powers, allow them to "ride" safely through the tunnels of a perilous dimension of the Wild Magic, as well as to communicate with their Special Friends ― the magic animals who each share a similar gemstone in their neck collars.
-The girls are often assisted by the Pack, an also teenage male trio of wolf-riding Knights of Avalon who wield the Forest Stones, and fight against Lady Kale, the depraved former princess of Avalon who has vowed to command all the magic and rule the kingdom no matter the consequences.
-An emphasis is set on the "power of friendship", which enables the Jewel Riders to overcome evil and to even ultimately befriend some of their would-be enemies.
-In the second season, the threat to Avalon is not over yet, and gets worse with an introduction of an even more dangerous adversary for the Jewel Riders to thwart.
-Instead of Crown Jewels, Gwen and her friends seek out another cache of magical gems while still struggling to keep off the forces of darkness and to contain the growing chaos in the magic.
+The latest incarnation of the group consists of its leader, the 16-year-old Princess Gwenevere, a distant descendant of King Arthur's wife, Queen Guinevere, who was named after her, and her friends Fallon and Tamara.
+In addition to granting them powers, their personal jewels allow them to safely traverse the tunnels of Wild Magic and communicate with their Special Friends, magic animals who wear a jewel identical to that of their rider.
+They are often aided by the Pack, a trio of wolf-riding knights of Avalon who wield the Forest Stones.
+Together, they fight against the evil Lady Kale, the former princess of Avalon who wields dark magic and seeks to command all magic and rule the kingdom.
+An emphasis is placed on the "power of friendship", which allows the Jewel Riders to overcome evil and befriend some of their enemies.
+In the second season, the threat to Avalon is not yet over, and the Jewel Riders must fight against not only Kale but also even more powerful Morgana.
+Instead of the Crown Jewels, they search for another set of magical jewels, the Wizard Jewels, along the way battling the forces of darkness and working to contain the continued chaos in the magic.